Filing a Workers’ Compensation Claim—What You Need to Know About the First 90 Days

 You should advise your employer immediately if you have suffered a work-related injury.
 The timelines and rules outlined here apply to the first 90 days after a claim is filed.
 It is important to understand these so that you receive the full range of benefits to which you are entitled.

-1. Once an employee has notified the employer of a work-related injury, the employee should be provided with a Workers’ Compensation Claim Form, known as a DWC-1, to complete.
+Once an employee has notified the employer of a work-related injury, the employee should be provided with a Workers’ Compensation Claim Form, known as a DWC-1, to complete.
 Presenting a completed DWC-1 form to an employer initiates the Workers’ Compensation claim process.
+Read all of the information carefully, fill out the form and complete and sign the “employee” portion.
+Describe your injury completely, and include every part of your body affected by the injury.
 Verbally reporting the injury is not sufficient to trigger an employer’s responsibility to initiate benefits.
 Be sure to keep a copy of the form for your records as it is one of the most important documents in your case.

 Within 14 days of receipt of the Claim Form, the employer must accept, reject or delay a decision regarding the industrial injury claim.
 If the claim is put on delay, the employer has 90 days to determine whether to accept the claim.
 During this delay period, the employer is required to furnish up to $10,000 worth of medical care to the injured worker.
 The employer is not, however, required to pay temporary disability benefits for wage loss during this delay period.
 Therefore, if the employee is off of work because of the injury, and the employee paid into the State Disability Insurance (SDI) system or has some other disability policy through work, he or she should apply for these benefits.

 Know Your Rights Regarding a Medical Provider Network (MPN)